jpswade/jpswade.github.io/_posts/2011-08-17-googles-official-profanity-api.md

 ?&gt;</pre>

-That&#8217;s right, that&#8217;s all there is to it.
-Simply copy that into the a file called &#8220;profanity.php&#8221; and you&#8217;re ready to go!
+That's right, that's all there is to it.
+Simply copy that into the a file called &#8220;profanity.php&#8221; and you're ready to go!

-Now you can do a [JSON cal](http://api.jquery.com/jQuery.getJSON/)l to your &#8216;profanity.php&#8217; to tell you whether the word is bad or not.
+Now you can do a [JSON cal](http://api.jquery.com/jQuery.getJSON/)l to your &#8216;profanity.php' to tell you whether the word is bad or not.

-If that&#8217;s not enough, you could try using the Google Profanity API to avoid displaying ads on pages that contain profanities.
+If that's not enough, you could try using the Google Profanity API to avoid displaying ads on pages that contain profanities.

 Now if only there was a way to avoid the [Scunthorp problem](http://en.wikipedia.org/wiki/Scunthorpe_problem)&#8230;